umargithub/Javascript-Notes/content/posts/hoisting.md

 > This ensures that we always declare our variables first.

-However, we still have to be careful here.
-An implementation like the following will result in an ouput of undefined instead of a Reference error.
+If the JavaScript engine still can’t find the value of let or const variables at the line where they were declared, it will assign them the value of undefined or return an error (in case of const).

 **For Example**